 16 Weight Training Tips for Men Over 50

-It’s almost as if most men get into their 50s and think, “OK, I’ll stop looking after myself now!”
-I don’t know whether it’s because they think they’re “too old,” they feel like crap, or a combination of both.
+It’s almost as if men in their 50s think, “OK, I’ll stop looking after myself now!”
+Or perhaps it's because they think they're 'past it.'

-Nothing could be further from the truth.
-I know of many men in their 50s and older who routinely defy age, and have better bodies than men half their age.
+In fact, nothing could be further from the truth.
+I know many men in their 50s and older who routinely defy age, and have better physiques than men half their age.

 In this article, I share 16 weight training tips for men over 50, and show you why age is in the eye of the beholder.